3.3. Economic Metrics

 General cash flow scheme can be visualized as follows (Figure 3.3):

-Modeling the cash flow helps to assess the financial viability of a project and answer some of the important questions before the decision is made.
+Modeling the cash flow helps assess the financial viability of a project and answer some of the important questions before the decision is made to start the project.

-Referenced below are two reading sources that provide background on the economic evaluation and use of economic metrics.
-Some additional explanations and examples are provided further in this section.
+Referenced below are two reading sources that provide background on the economic evaluation, which will introduce several key economic metrics.
+The first source is more important, and its content is linked to one of the homework assignments given in this Lesson.
+Additional explanations and examples to the concepts discussed in the Vanek and Albright's book are provided further in this section.

 This reading provides an introduction and examples on the economic evaluation of technologies.
-Please learn the basic approaches of cost analysis and make notes on terminology.
-Some of the concepts introduced in this chapter are also exemplified below.
+Please learn the basic approaches of cost analysis and take notes on terminology.
+Some of the concepts introduced in this chapter are further explained below.

 Simple payback approach